ardatan/graphql-tools/docs/source/schema-transforms.md

 description: Automatically transforming schemas
 ---

-Schema transforms are a tool for making modified copies of `GraphQLSchema` objects, while preserving the possibility of delegating back to original schema.
+Schema transforms are a tool for making modified copies of `GraphQLSchema` objects, without changing the original schema implementation.
+This is especially useful when the original schema _cannot_ be changed, i.e. when using [remote schemas](/remote-schemas/).

-Transforms are useful when working with [remote schemas](/remote-schemas/), building GraphQL gateways that combine multiple schemas, and/or using [schema stitching](/schema-stitching/) to combine schemas together without conflicts between types or fields.
+Schema transforms can be useful when building GraphQL gateways that combine multiple schemas using [schema stitching](/schema-stitching/) to combine schemas together without conflicts between types or fields.

-While it's possible to modify a schema by hand, the manual approach requires a deep understanding of all the relationships between `GraphQLSchema` properties, which makes it error-prone and labor-intensive.
-Transforms provide a generic abstraction over all those details, which improves code quality and saves time, not only now but also in the future, because transforms are designed to be reused again and again.

-Each `Transform` may define three different kinds of transform functions:
+Schema transforms work by wrapping the original schema in a new 'gateway' schema that simply delegates all operations to the original subschema.
+Each schema transform includes a function that changes the gateway schema.
+It may also include an operation transform, i.e. functions that either modify the operation prior to delegation or modify the result prior to its return.

 ```ts
 interface Transform = {